Staff

 Email Pres

-Presdelane (Pres) Harris is Arise's organizing director.
-She has worked for Arise since its founding in 1994 and has a B.S. in justice and public safety from Auburn University at Montgomery and an M.S. in management from Troy University.
-She has lived in Montgomery her entire life and enjoys spending time with family and friends, working in her church, watching movies, and singing along with gospel/ inspirational CDs.
+Presdelane (Pres) Harris is Alabama Arise’s organizing director.
+She has worked for Arise since 1994 and has a B.S. in justice and public safety from Auburn University at Montgomery and an M.S. in management from Troy University.
+She has lived in Montgomery her entire life and enjoys spending time with family and friends, working in her church, watching movies, and singing along with gospel/inspirational music.

 Chris Sanders